quarfzs/particle-life/docs/readme.md

 This optimization allows for real-time simulations with **many more particles** and therefore more complex and life-like structures.

 This version is (compared to similar projects):
+- **faster**: grid-based storage of particles behind the scenes allows for linear complexity *O(n)* instead of quadratic complexity *O(n²)* when updating physics,
 - **simpler**: behaviour of particle types (colors) only differs by one number (attraction factor) - the radii etc. are universal,
-- **faster**: grid-based storage of particles behind the scenes allows for linear complexity *O(n)* instead of quadratic complexity *O(n²)* when updating physics,
-- **and therefore more fascinating**: thousands of particles can form much more life-like structures than only a few hundred.
+- **more fascinating**: thousands of particles can form much more life-like structures than only a few hundred.

 There are two projects: A Java Program, and a